cassproject/CASS/README.md

 This document is intended to act as a technical guide to the installation of CaSS.

 This installation of CaSS will provide several components that operate to provide a working system.
 It is composed of:
- * The CaSS Repository, a Java application that runs in a Servlet Container, such as Tomcat.
+ * The CaSS Repository, a Node JS application.
  * The CaSS Library, a Javascript library that provides an interoperability layer between web applications and the CaSS Repository.
  * CaSS Embeddable Apps, a set of iframeable applications for branded web applications.
- * CaSS Adapters, an adapter that interprets xAPI statements and asserts competence, and an adapter that synchronizes competencies and frameworks to and from Moodle.
+ * CaSS Adapters, which provide particular functionality, typically standards based (xAPI, CTDL-ASN, etc).

 # CaSS Libraries
 ## From GitHub